aws-samples/live-to-vod-workflow-using-aws-serverless-platform/README.md

 ```
 aws mediapackage list-origin-endpoints --query "OriginEndpoints[*].[Id]" --output table
 ```
-##### List Packaging Groups+
+##### List Packaging Groups

 ```
 aws mediapackage-vod list-packaging-groups --query "PackagingGroups[*].Id" --output table
 ```

 After the deployment has been successful, SAM will output a parameter `API endpoint URL`.
-The value should look similar to this: `https://abcde.execute-api.eu-central-1.amazonaws.com/prod/` - this is your API endpoint, which you can now use to create clips from your live stream and query your clip database.
+The value should look similar to this: `https://abcde.execute-api.eu-central-1.amazonaws.com/stage/` - this is your API endpoint, which you can now use to create clips from your live stream and query your clip database.

 ## Cleaning up